jmischler72/vue-gif-emoji-picker/docs/index.md

-# What is My Lib?
+# What is this library?

 <strong>This component library offers a set of two components: a GIF Picker and an Emoji Picker.</strong>